aahowel3/Sea_phages/README.md

-script to get only desired species to extract their GCF numbers in lab desktop 1 - /Users/pfeiferlab/Documents/hostrange/taxons_forANIs.R produces outfile that then in command line run you run bit-dl-ncbi-assemblies -w ncbi_accessions.txt -f fasta (IN BIT CONDA ENVO) then you cat all those and run anvi-script-compute-ani-for-fasta -f gordonia_db_hosts_all_renamed.fasta -o ani_gordoniadb_output --method ANIb (IN ANVIO CONDA ENVO)
+script to get only desired species to extract their GCF numbers in lab desktop 1 - /Users/pfeiferlab/Documents/hostrange/taxons_forANIs.R produces outfile that then in command line run you run bit-dl-ncbi-assemblies -w ncbi_accessions.txt -f fasta (IN BIT CONDA ENVO) then you cat all those and run anvi-script-compute-ani-for-fasta -f gordonia_db_hosts_all_renamed.fasta -o ani_gordoniadb_output --method ANIb -T 10 (10 cores on local deskptop IN ANVIO CONDA ENVO)
 (might ask you to run rename first - anvi-script-reformat-fasta gordonia_db_hosts_all.fasta -o gordonia_db_hosts_all_renamed.fasta --simplify-names

+you also need to run long_script.py to pull out only longest contig

 anvi-script-compute-ani-for-fasta -f gordonia_db_hosts_all_renamed.fasta -o ani_gordoniadb_output --method ANIb